Factory International takes your privacy very seriously and is committed to protecting your personal information.

 - Images of volunteers

-We also use CCTV recording equipment in and around our premises and site-specific events during the Festival itself.
-This is to safeguard our staff, customers, and visitors to MIF sites (both temporary and fixed).
+We also use CCTV recording equipment in and around the Aviva Studios venue and at premises and site-specific events during the Festival itself.
+This is to safeguard our staff, customers, and visitors.
 Images from the CCTV are securely held for 30 days and (in the event of an incident) may be shared with the police.
 After this time period, this footage will be erased.

-In addition, the following data may also be collected automatically when you visit our website:
+In addition, the following data may also be collected automatically when you visit our website or use our guest Wi-Fi at Aviva Studios:

-- IP address • Referring website (if you followed a link to get to our website) • Web browser and device • Cookies (see below) • Time and date of visit • Web pages visited • Geographical location
+- Referring website (if you followed a link to get to our website)

-This statistical data is collected with the express purpose of aiding our understanding of the areas of interest on our site and is kept only for as long as is required for this purpose.
+This statistical data is collected with the express purpose of aiding our understanding of the areas of interest on our web site and the guest WIFI service at Aviva Studios and is kept only for as long as is required for this purpose.

-We may also store conversations that occur via MIF email channels (e.g. email@example.com), or via our online chat portal.
+We may also store conversations that occur via Factory International email channels (e.g. email@example.com), or via our online chat portal.
 These emails and transcripts would be stored securely and only used to improve the customer experience and for training and monitoring purposes.

 An individual can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but individuals can usually modify their browser setting to decline cookies if they prefer.
 This may prevent them from taking full advantage of the website.

-All of the above are standard online identifiers which can be detected by Google Analytics – which, like many other organisations we use to monitor the activity on our website.
-Please visit Google Analytics Terms Of Service for further details.
+All the above are standard online identifiers which can be detected by Google Analytics – which, like many other organisations we use to monitor the activity on our website.
+Please visit Google Analytics Terms of Service for further details.

 Our website and associated electronic communications may contain links to other websites not operated or controlled by us (“Third Party Sites”).
 The policies and procedures detailed in this policy do not apply to such sites.
 Factory International takes no responsibility for the content or data processing activities and policies of third-party sites.